Near Cavtat in Dubrovnik area.

 |1991||cave closed by the war.|

-Spiljia Sipun (Sipun Cave) is a small and easily accessible cave.
-It is easily accessible an thus it was known for millennia.
-It is located near the small town Cavtat.
+Špilja Šipun (Sipun Cave) is a small and easily accessible cave located near the small town Cavtate.
+It is easily accessible, and thus it was known for millennia.
 During Roman times this town was called Epidaurum, it is first mentioned by the Roman writer Pliny.
 Numerous writers have written about Sipun Cave and its legends, including Jakov Sorkocevic, Nikola Gucetic, Trogiranin Lucius, Franjo Appendini, and the English writer Arthur Evans.
 Nikola Gucetic named the cave Scipun.

 The best known legend is about the dragon named Voaz, who lived in the Sipun Cave.
-He terrorised the inhabitants of Epidaurum, until one day Saint Ilar came and killed the dragon.
+He terrorised the inhabitants of Epidaurum, until one day, 365 AD, Saint Ilar (St. Hilarion) came and killed the dragon.
+In one version he killed the dragon on a stake in a place named Mlini.
+The inhabitants of Epidaurus were so thankful, they built a chapel at this place.
 This legend is believed to be an allegory regarding the end of paganism and the conversion to Christianity.

 Nearby, on Snjeznica Hill at Konavli there is Eskulap Cave.
 A legend tells, a snake-dragon lived in this cave.
 The exiled Greek King Kadmo sought refuge in the cave and brought the religion of the god Eskulap with him.
 This is how the cave got its name, and probably explains the legend, as the well known symbol of Eskulap is a stick with a snake.